 - Over-the-counter antispasmodics and antidiarrheals such as Bismuth subsalicylate (Pepto-Bismol).

-- Wash your hands, stay away from close personal contact and sexual activity to avoid passing out the infection to others.
+- Wash your hands, stay away from close personal contact and isexual activity to avoid passing out the infection to others.

 - In severe cases, your doctor will prescribe antibiotics (Metronidazole for amoebic dysentery), and even intravenous fluids for severe cases.